Conflict of Interest

 An added benefit is that the university can demonstrate its commitment to good governance by addressing an issue that is commonly associated with corruption and misconduct.

 Strategies for managing conflicts of interest range from registering the conflict to restricting involvement, recruiting a disinterested third party or removing the person completely from the situation.

-Senior staff need to demonstrate leadership and commitment to the organisation's Conflicts of Interest Policy by modelling compliance and appropriate behaviour.
+Senior staff need to demonstrate leadership and commitment to the organisation's University's Code of Conduct by modelling compliance and appropriate behaviour.

 Managers should encourage their staff to disclose conflicts of interest and be prepared to exercise judgment to help staff resolve or manage a conflict of interest.